1. Dates: January 1 – February 28

 over 1.50 lbs).

 g.
 Product specific awards - requires either a picture or video clearly showing the product

 being used.
 Picture/video must be submitted on the same day the fish is entered.

 a.
-Lunker Pool must be entered at time of Registration.
+Lunker Pool must be entered at time of Registration or before January 1st.

 b.
 If no 2nd or 3rd place winners, 1st place takes all three places.